echemdb/unitpackage/doc/usage/echemdb_usage.md

 ReferenceElectrodes()
 ```

-The name consits of a common acronym of the reference electrode, followed by the concentration or molality.
-Other possible names found commonly in the literature for the individual reference electrodes as well as the full name can be accessed fro each electrode.
+The name consists of a common acronym of the reference electrode, CE for Calomel Electrode, followed by the concentration or molality of the secondary salt, e.g. KCl in this case.
+Synonyms commonly used in the literature as well as their full name can be accessed for each electrode.
 For example the `CE-sat` is commonly shown as `SCE`, e.g., Saturated Calomel Electrode.

 ```{code-cell} ipython3
 ReferenceElectrodes['CE-sat']